CardanoSolutions/ogmios-ts-client-starter-kit/README.md

 ### Where can I get more info about Ogmios?

-Ogmios is developed by [Cardano Solutions](https://github.com/cardanosolutions) and the main contributor / maintainer is [KtorZ](https://github.com/KtorZ).
+Ogmios is developed by [Cardano Solutions](https://github.com/cardanosolutions).
 The codebase lives in the [CardanoSolutions/Ogmios](https://github.com/cardanosolutions/ogmios) Github repository.
 Technical documentation and API reference can be found at [ogmios.dev](https://ogmios.dev/).

 ## DIY Ideas

 Here are some ideas on how to continue the development of this starter kit as a way to understand the rest of Ogmios features.
-These tasks can be acomplished by reading the Ogmios [typescript client documentation](https://ogmios.dev/typescript-client/) and some extrapolation from the existing examples:
+These tasks can be acomplished by reading the Ogmios [typescript client documentation](https://ogmios.dev/typescript/api/modules/_cardano_ogmios_client.html) and some extrapolation from the existing examples:

 - [ ] Query a particular UTxO by output reference.

-- [ ] Submit a Tx using the Local-Tx-Submission mini-protocol.
+- [ ] Submit a transaction using the _Transaction Submission_ mini-protocol.

-- [ ] Check the state of the mempool using the Tx-Monitor mini-protocol.
+- [ ] Check the state of the mempool using the _Mempool Monitoring_ mini-protocol.